Ogma Basics

 Thoughts on Ogma

-“God of Poetry” doesn’t have quite the same connotation in modern English as it did in ancient Irish.
-The poet, or filidh (“fee-lee”) did much more than rhyme about ex-girlfriends in coffee shops.
-In addition to essentially functioning as community journalist, Celtic poets had the important political role of roasting and lampooning their political enemies, inflicting the “poet’s curse” which could destroy a person’s reputation.
-Devastating in a smaller, tribal society.
-In such a culture, reputation was everything.
+“God of Poetry” has much broader connotations in the ancient Celtic sense.
+The Irish poet, or filidh (“fee-lee”) was a master of many disciplines.
+In particular, filidh were revered (and feared!) for their power of lampooning political enemies, inflicting the “poet’s curse” which could destroy a person’s reputation.
 Ogma was thus a god who won battles not only with strength, but also with words.

-Warrior poets were, among other things, entertainers who sung and storied the heroic exploits of great heroes.
-They served a function in society that today is filled by action movies, from Die Hard, to John Wick, to the MCU.
-Ogma and his trinity of brothers were all-around superheroes, awesome at pretty much everything, and because of Ogma their stories live on to inspire us.
+Warrior poets were, additionally great entertainers who sung and storied the tales of great heroes.
+They served a function in society that today is filled by action movies.
+Ogma and his trinity of brothers were all-around, “MCU”-sized superheroes not just in their own time, but ours as well, as their stories live on to inspire us today.

 ydalir.ca